Yamyam Gucong

 William Goc-ong (/tl/; born December 8, 1993), professionally known as Yamyam Gucong, is a Filipino comedian and actor known for winning the Philippine reality television series, Pinoy Big Brother: Otso.

 Early life

 Yamyam was born on December 8, 1993, in Brgy.
 Anonang in the town of Inabanga, Bohol, Philippines.
-Before winning Pinoy Big Brother: Otso, he stopped pursuing education at fifth grade in order to sustain his family's financial needs.
+Before winning Pinoy Big Brother: Otso, he stopped pursuing education at fifth grade to sustain his family's financial needs.
 He worked several jobs in Cebu such as a water-delivery man and as a house help.
 On August 12, 2018, Gucong auditioned as an adult housemate in the reality show Pinoy Big Brother: Otso.
 He later landed a spot as a housemate on January 8, 2019, and eventually became the show's big winner.